eduardo-w-bandeira/databarn/README.md

 ## Cell Definition Constraints

-1. TYPE: Assigning a value of a different type than the defined cell type will raise a `TypeError` in Seed.
-However, `None` is always accepted.
+1. `type`: Assigning a value of a different type than the defined cell type will raise a TypeError in Seed.
+However, None is always accepted.
-2. AUTO: Altering the value of an auto cell will raise an `AttributeError`.
+2. `auto=True`: Altering the value of an auto cell will raise an AttributeError.
-3. FROZEN: Altering the value of a frozen cell, after it has been assigned, will raise an `AttributeError` in Seed.
-It is mandatory to assign it when instantiating your Seed-derived class; otherwise, its value will be frozen to `None`.
+3. `frozen=True`: Altering the value of a frozen cell, after it has been assigned, will raise an AttributeError in Seed.
+It is mandatory to assign it when instantiating your Seed-derived class; otherwise, its value will be frozen to None.
+4. `key=True`:
-4. IS_KEY: Assigning `None` or a non-unique value to the key cell will raise a `ValueError` in Barn.
+    - Assigning None or a non-unique value to the key cell will raise a ValueError in Barn.
 Nevertheless, the key value is *mutable*.
-5. IS_KEY: Defining multiple keys will raise a `ValueError` when instantiating your Seed-derived class.
+    - Defining multiple keys will raise a ValueError when instantiating your Seed-derived class.
-6. NONE: If false, setting `None` will raise `ValueError` in Seed.
+6. `none=False`: Setting None will raise ValueError in Seed.

 ## What If You Don't Define a Key?